 The USDA Child and Adult Care Food Program (CACFP) helps daycares and after-school programs by providing funding for nutritious meals each day.
 But it takes a sponsor, or a direct contract with the State, to obtain these funds.

 For 30 years, Child Care Resources has been a sponsor for this Child Nutrition Program.
 Learn more about this program by exploring this website.
 When you're ready, you can get a Start-up Kit emailed to you with everything you'll need to get started.

-Child Care Resources, Inc.
+Child Care Center Application

-Persons with disabilities who require alternative means of communication for program information (e.g., Braille, large print, audiotape, American Sign Language, etc.) should contact the responsible Agency or USDA’s TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.
-Additionally, program information may be made available in languages other than English.
+Program information may be made available in languages other than English.
+Persons with disabilities who require alternative means of communication to obtain program information (e.g., Braille, large print, audiotape, American Sign Language), should contact the responsible state or local agency that administers the program or USDA’s TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.

 To file a program discrimination complaint, a Complainant should complete a Form AD-3027, USDA Program Discrimination Complaint Form which can be obtained online at: https://www.usda.gov/sites/default/files/documents/USDA-OASCR%20P-Complaint-Form-0508-0002-508-11-28-17Fax2Mail.pdf, from any USDA office, by calling (866) 632-9992, or by writing a letter addressed to USDA.
 The letter must contain the complainant’s name, address, telephone number, and a written description of the alleged discriminatory action in sufficient detail to inform the Assistant Secretary for Civil Rights (ASCR) about the nature and date of an alleged civil rights violation.
 The completed AD-3027 form or letter must be submitted to USDA by:

 Office of the Assistant Secretary for Civil Rights